feathersjs/feathers/docs/guides/basics/login.md

 <BlockQuote type="info">

 For more information about the OAuth flow and strategy see the [OAuth API documentation](../../api/authentication/oauth.md).
+Generated apps keep OAuth providers under `authentication.oauth` and **out** of public `authStrategies` on purpose so browser login uses `/oauth/github` only.
+See [OAuth configuration and security](../../api/authentication/oauth.md#configuration-and-security).

 </BlockQuote>